DiveshJ8/Scrum_Team_Patient_Intake_Kiosk/README.md

 d) Estimated in Story Points - 2

 F.
-a) Title User Interface - Add Healthcare insurance information
+a) Title - Add Healthcare insurance information
 b) User story opening sentence - As a patient I want to enter my insurance information so that the billing can be charged to the appropriate insurance provider.
 c) Additional details - The patient will enter relevant healthcare insurance information such as group policy number, plan provider, provider contact information, etc.
 d) Estimated in Story Points - 1